rferrazd/training-llms-from-scratch/README.md

 ## Module 4
 1. Go to https://github.com/settings/tokens and create new token by clicking `Generate New Token` button.
 Give read access to public repositories.
+    ```
+    We are doing this because we will construct a dataset comprising of open source libraries from huggingface.
+    ```
 2. Copy the access token and set the env variable via `export GH_ACCESS_TOKEN=<copied access token>`.
 3. `cd dataset_creation` and Run `python clone_hf_repos.py`
 4. The data in `hf_public_repos` folder in current repo should look like below: